Seeking Student Volunteers for the U of T Tri-Campus

 About the SMH Advisory Committee

 The University of Toronto recognizes the importance of the health and wellbeing of its students and improving the student experience of mental health services across its three campuses.
-The OVPS Tri-campus Student Mental Health Advisory Committee now in its third year, is an important forum through which students can provide important feedback, input and advice to inform the university’s mental health strategy.
+The OVPS Tri-campus Student Mental Health Advisory Committee, now in its fourth year, is an important forum through which students can provide important feedback, input and advice to inform the university’s mental health strategy.

 Who should participate?

 Membership is a two-year term; overall continuity of membership will be maintained by having 50% of the committee in its first year and 50% in its second year of the term.
 Students who are graduating at the end of the year can serve a one-year term.
-Members will be asked to attend two 90-minute virtual meetings in the Fall and Winter semesters and may participate in consultations in smaller groups as needed.
+In the fall and winter semesters, members will be asked to attend up to three 90-minute meetings which are virtual but may include one in-person meeting if this is logistically possible for the committee members.
+There may be opportunity to participate in consultations in smaller groups.

 Students who complete at least one year of the term are eligible for a co-curricular record.